Home —> Machine Vision Market Trends 2025–2030: The Forces Driving Industrial Inspection Growth

 Trend 6: Smart Factory and Industry 4.0 Integration

-This connectivity capability is becoming a specification requirement in new machine builds for automotive and electronics manufacturing.
+This connectivity capability is becoming a specification requirement in new machine designs for automotive and electronics manufacturing.
 Engineers designing smart inspection cells are specifying illuminators that can report their own status and accept remote configuration changes.

 What These Trends Mean for LED Illuminator Demand